pevers/parkiet/README.md

 * Laughter can be added with the `(laughs)` tag.
 However, use it sparingly because the model quickly derails for too many events.
 * Reduce hallucination by tuning the text prompts.
 The model can be brittle for unexpected events or tokens.
 Take a look at the example sentences and mimick the style.

+## News

+**September 28, 2025**: Added tensorsafe format support allowing the model to run directly in the Dia pipeline without conversion.

 ## Quickstart

 There are two flavours of the model.
 The original JAX model and the backported PyTorch model.
 The PyTorch model consumes less VRAM and is a bit faster, however it might suffer slightly more from hallucinations due to small differences in the attention kernel between PyTorch and JAX.